Using CBD to Optimize Your Fitness Performance

 Q: What does CBD do for your muscles?

-A: CBD may inhibit the cortisol secretion, which in turn may help build muscle.
+A: CBD may assist in muscle recovery, which in turn may help build muscle.
 However, this effect needs more investigation.

 But one thing is certain.
 It’s tough to complete your full workout if you’re in pain.